MiftariB/MiftariB.github.io/README.md

 ## Previous presentations

-- **Bardhyl Miftari**, Guillaume Derval and Damien Ernst, _Tutorial: “An Introduction To Sizing And Operations of Energy Systems with GBOML”_, March 2023, 2nd International workshop on "Open Source Modeling and Simulation of Energy Systems" OSMSES 2023, Aachen Germany, [presentation](https://orbi.uliege.be/handle/2268/301220).
+- **Bardhyl Miftari**, Guillaume Derval and Damien Ernst, _Tutorial: “An Introduction To Sizing And Operations of Energy Systems with GBOML”_, March 2023, 2nd International workshop on "Open Source Modeling and Simulation of Energy Systems" OSMSES 2023, Aachen Germany, [presentation slides](https://orbi.uliege.be/handle/2268/301220).

-- **Bardhyl Miftari**, Guillaume Derval and Damien Ernst, _Optimal Sizing and Operations Of Energy Systems Using GBOML_, Course at Uliege, [presentation](https://orbi.uliege.be/handle/2268/299668).
+- **Bardhyl Miftari**, Guillaume Derval and Damien Ernst, _Optimal Sizing and Operations Of Energy Systems Using GBOML_, Course at Uliege, [presentation slides](https://orbi.uliege.be/handle/2268/299668).

 - **Bardhyl Miftari**, Mathias Berger and Damien Ernst, _Advances in GBOML_, 2nd Uliege-UCL Workshop on Energy, 2022.